 Get the highest percentage of viable single cell clones

-Improving on the limiting dilution method leading to only 10 % to 20 % of the seeded wells with viable clones grown from a single cell other traditional methods like FACS single cell sorting or single cell printing provide a much higher percentage of single cells seeded into a well.
+The limiting dilution method leads to only 10 % to 20 % of the seeded wells with viable clones grown from a single cell.
+Other traditional methods like FACS single cell sorting or single cell printing provide a much higher percentage of single cells seeded into a well.
 High shear stress usually associated with flow cytometry and the fact that the deposited single cells sit in a large volume of media on their own leads to uncertain outgrowth at rates between 30 % and 64 %.
 Also this requires specialized and expensive cloning media with external growth factors and is unsuitable for difficult to grow cell lines that simply won’t grow from single cells.

 In the CellCelector

 ™ HT-NIC method however all seeded cells share the same media and contribute to each other’s growth by releasing natural growth factors without compromising clonality.
 Only after a clone has been proven to be monoclonal and viable it will be selected and gently transferred into a 96 well plate.
 Since it is now a viable and monoclonal small clone instead of a single cell that is transferred it will continue to grow in a large well.